tokarevart/polymgen/README.md

 # PolyMGen
-PolyMGen is a library for parallel mesh generation of many polytopes, such as polygons and polyhedrons.
+PolyMGen is a library for parallel quality mesh generation of many polytopes, such as polygons and polyhedrons.
 It is created with the purpose of use in solving boundary-value problems for polycrystal by the finite element method.

 ## Example: